-Qualified Opportunity Zone Funds may provide significant tax incentives for investors with capital gains.
-The utilization of a QOF may be an impactful component of tax, estate and financial planning for many different types of investors realizing capital gains.
+Qualified Opportunity Zone Funds ("QOF") may provide significant tax incentives for investors with capital gains.
+These tax incentives are available if an investor timely invests the realized capital gain (short or long) or part thereof, that would otherwise be recognized for federal income tax purposes.
+Investors that have consummated or are considering the following transactions may be particularly interested in investing the resulting capital gain into a QOF to derive the associated benefits:

-Securities Sale:

-- Re-balancing a securities portfolio with embedded capital gains - The sale of concentrated position(s) - Potentially generate tax-free growth3 from QOF investment along with tax-advantaged income - Reallocate basis and capital gains not invested in a QOF

-Business Sale:

-- Provides the ability to spread a potentially large tax liability over multiple tax periods - Allows for proactive tax planning for the deferred capital gain - Creates a pool of capital that can potentially generate tax-advantaged income and grow tax free3 over a long duration

-Retirement Planning:

-- QOF strategies focused on development followed by a stabilized holding period generally have target returns profiles that include tax-advantaged growth and income4 - Provides an opportunity for an investor to sell an appreciated asset in a taxable account and invest the capital gain in a strategy that may provide tax-advantaged income and tax-free growth3

-Sale of Real Estate:

-- QOF investment only requires capital gains from property sales versus section 1031 exchanges, which generally require re-investment of the entire sales proceeds - Capital gains, including those attributed to accumulated depreciation classified as unrecaptured 1250 gains, can be invested in a QOF - Capital gains generated from the sale of a primary residence are eligible for QOF investment as are business and investment property
+Securities Sale: Re-balancing a securities portfolio with embedded capital gains The sale of concentrated position(s) Potentially generate tax-free growth2 from QOF investment along with tax-advantaged income3 Reallocate basis and capital gains not invested in a QOF Business Sale: Provides the ability to spread a potentially large tax liability over multiple tax periods Allows for proactive tax planning for the deferred capital gain Creates a pool of capital that can potentially generate tax-advantaged income3 and grow tax-free2 over a long duration Retirement Planning: QOF strategies focused on development followed by a stabilized holding period generally have target returns profiles that include tax-advantaged growth and income3 Provides an opportunity for an investor to sell an appreciated asset in a taxable account and invest the capital gain in a strategy that may provide tax-advantaged income3 and tax-free growth2 Sale of Real Estate: QOFs only require the investment of capital gains in order to generate the associated tax benefits, whereas Section 1031 exchanges4 generally require re-investment of the entire proceeds from the property sold Similar to Section 1031 exchanges, QOF tax benefits apply to both capital gains and accumulated depreciation classified as unrecaptured 1250 gains Capital gains generated from the sale of a primary residence are eligible for QOF investment as are business and investment property